Despite remarkable progress, we must address remaining inequities.

-When we ask “Who is sitting in those seats?,” we see that far too many “failing seats” are in specific community areas – and some in large amounts – and are provided to more African American children than the proportion of their total enrollment numbers in CPS.
+When we ask, “Who is sitting in those seats?,” we find that far too many “failing seats” are located in communities with high poverty concentration – and large numbers of “failing seats” are disproportionately provided to African American children in CPS.
+In fact:

 - One in four African American students is enrolled in a school with a “failing seat,” compared to two in twenty-five Hispanic students, and just two in one hundred white students.